 Code Meaning Description Possible Consequences Solution E1:04 Seawater Forward Temperature Sensor Malfunction This sensor measures the seawater temperature before it enters the heat exchanger.
 Accurate temperature measurement is key to ensuring that the heat exchanger operates at optimal temperatures and that the cooling system performs efficient heat exchange.
-If this sensor malfunctions, the system cannot accurately determine the seawater temperature, negatively affecting heat exchanger performance.
-The heat exchanger may not regulate the temperature properly, leading to decreased system efficiency.
-The cooling system may overheat or fail to reach the desired temperature, disrupting the cooling cycle.
-An error code will appear on the control panel, indicating the sensor malfunction and the need for maintenance.
+If this sensor malfunctions, the system cannot accurately determine the seawater temperature, negatively affecting heat exchanger performance. temperature properly, leading to decreased system efficiency.
 The sensor must be replaced to restore accurate seawater temperature measurement.
 After replacement, the system needs to be restarted to ensure that the new sensor functions properly.
 The error code will disappear once the sensor operates normally, and the system returns to optimal heat exchange performance.
 E1:05 Compressor Forward Temperature Sensor Malfunction This sensor monitors the temperature of the refrigerant as it exits the compressor.
 Accurate refrigerant temperature measurement is essential for proper compressor operation, ensuring that the system works within the correct temperature range and prevents overheating or improper cooling cycles.
 If this sensor fails, the system cannot monitor the refrigerant temperature exiting the compressor, leading to potential overheating.
 The system may operate inefficiently, unable to regulate refrigerant temperature, reducing cooling performance.
 An error code will appear on the control panel, indicating sensor failure and the need for maintenance.
 Replacing the sensor is necessary to restore accurate monitoring of the refrigerant temperature exiting the compressor.
 After replacing the sensor, the system should be restarted and checked to ensure proper sensor operation.
 The error code will clear once the system is functioning correctly, and the compressor returns to optimal performance.
 E1:06 Compressor Return Gas Temperature Sensor Malfunction This sensor measures the temperature of the refrigerant before it returns to the compressor.
-Proper temperature monitoring is critical for efficient compressor operation, as it helps maintain an optimal cooling cycle and ensures that the compressor operates without overheating or becoming overloaded.
-The compressor may overheat if the system cannot accurately measure the return refrigerant temperature, potentially leading to long-term system failure.
-The system may not regulate effectively, resulting in reduced cooling performance and increased energy consumption.
-An error code will appear on the control panel, alerting the operator to the sensor malfunction and indicating the need for maintenance.
+Proper temperature monitoring is critical for efficient compressor operation, as it helps maintain an optimal cooling cycle and ensures that the compressor operates without overheating or becoming overloaded. cannot accurately measure the return refrigerant temperature, potentially leading to long-term system failure.
 Replacing the sensor is essential for accurate monitoring of the return refrigerant temperature.
 After the sensor is replaced, the system should be restarted to ensure proper operation of the temperature sensors.
 The error code will clear once the new sensor is functioning, and the compressor returns to optimal operation.
 E1:07 Low Pressure Sensor Malfunction The system's low-pressure sensor is malfunctioning or has failed.
 This sensor measures the refrigerant pressure on the compressor's suction side and ensures the pressure is at the desired level for proper operation.
-The low- pressure sensor is crucial for monitoring system pressure to prevent compressor overload or reduced cooling efficiency.
-If the sensor fails, the system cannot monitor refrigerant pressure, potentially leading to compressor overload and damage.
-System performance may decrease as the refrigerant pressure cannot be properly regulated, leading to faulty cooling cycles and reduced efficiency.
-An error code will appear on the control panel, alerting the operator of the sensor failure and indicating maintenance is needed.
+The low- pressure sensor is crucial for monitoring system pressure to prevent compressor overload or reduced cooling efficiency. refrigerant pressure, potentially leading to compressor overload and damage.
 The low-pressure sensor must be replaced to restore proper pressure monitoring.
 After replacement, the system should be restarted, and refrigerant pressure should be checked to ensure it is at the desired level.
 The error code will automatically clear once the system operates correctly and the pressure is within the appropriate range.